Freemasons (DJs): 2007–2009: Unmixed and Shakedown 2

 On 29 October 2007, Freemasons released Unmixed, an album containing unmixed versions of most of their mixes to date.
 As a bonus, there is a data track containing samples and a cappella versions of "Unmixed".
 In 2007, Freemasons worked with Kelly Rowland, to produce the remix of her single "Work", for the non-American markets.
-That same year they were rumored to be producing an album for Donna Summer, but the project fell through due to scheduling commitments.
+That same year they were rumoured to be producing an album for Donna Summer, but the project fell through due to scheduling commitments.

 The follow-up to their own version of "Uninvited", "When You Touch Me", was released in the UK on 30 June 2008.
 The song featured Katherine Ellis.
 The music video premiered in May 2008.
 The song entered the UK Singles Chart in June 2008 and reached its peak of #23 on 6 July.

 Beyoncé's sister, Solange Knowles used the duo's production skills to create her single "I Decided" for its release in 2008.

 On 15 June 2009, Freemasons released the song "Heartbreak (Make Me a Dancer)", featuring Sophie Ellis-Bextor, in the UK.
 The single peaked at #13 in the UK, making it their fifth Top 20 hit on the UK Singles Chart, and was a smash hit on the club charts.
 It had success in the European charts.
 X Factor 2008 winner Alexandra Burke confirmed on her official website that Freemasons had produced tracks for her debut album.

 2010–present: Shakedown 3

 The duo released a remix EP Summer of Pride Mix digitally on 15 August 2010 which peaked at #23 on the UK Dance Singles Chart.
 The single (including an edited version) was released in the UK on 5 December 2010.
 "Believer" features R&B singer Wynter Gordon.

 In April 2012, Russell discussed with fans after a gig in Bournemouth about talk of signing a new contract on Ministry of Sound's label, to release an album in early 2013.
 He is quoted as saying, "It's still early days, however they have said that they will want lots of collaborations.
 It's something to look forward to."

-Wiltshire now produces music with F9-Audio F9-audio.
+Wiltshire now produces music with F9 Audio.
 Small continues to DJ around the world and produce music with production partner DNO P.